Going with the flow: drip loops

 We use 25 quart ice chests as stern quarter seats.
 They’re working out the way we thought they would, but when first installed, we mounted them so that the lid openings faced forward.
 Seemed logical at the time, but since these ice chests did not have lid latches, the lids would blow open whenever the boat was towed over 30 mph.

-Our first inclination was to add some stainless steel latches.
-But we do a lot of fly fishing, and any type of latch attracts loose fly line like a magnet.
+Our first thought was to add stainless steel latches.
+But we do a lot of fly-fishing, and any type of latch attracts loose fly line like a magnet.
 Also, latches would be at just about the right height to gouge a shin if we fell against it.